Continuous Advisory

 Evolve with the landscape

-- An advisor who knows your systems, your sector, your risks
+• A dedicated team who knows your systems, your sector, and your specific needs

 What Your AI Governance Advisory Programme Covers

 Built for the NZ regulatory environment.
-Every deliverable maps to a real governance need your organisation faces as AI rules take shape.
+Every deliverable maps to a real governance need your organisation faces as AI rules take shape across Aotearoa, from Privacy Act 2020 interpretation and Treaty of Waitangi developments to FMA conduct signals and RBNZ prudential expectations.
+We cover the full spectrum so your business stays ahead rather than scrambling to catch up.

 Quarterly NZ Regulatory Briefings